anhility/BestInSlotRedux/README.md

 #### A: Capture the bug with an AddOn like Swatter or BugSack and report the output to the [BestInSlotRedux GitHub](https://github.com/anhility/BestInSlotRedux/issues).

 ### Q: These localization's are really weird, wrong or missing.
-#### A: When I took over the project so were the original translation files lost and I had to copy from the lua files.
-Unfortunately were the non-Latin languages (Russian, Korean and both Chinese) completely encoded and it would be too much work to decode each character back by hand so those languages have to be retranslated.
+#### A: When I took over the project so were the original translation files unfortunately lost.
 Please help at the project's [localization page](https://wow.curseforge.com/projects/bestinslotredux/localization).

 ***